Arni-tech/Temporal-TravelPlanner/README.md

 ## Licence

 See [`LICENSE`](LICENSE) for the repository licence.
-This project extends the TravelPlanner-style codebase; users should also comply with the upstream project's licence and the terms associated with external datasets and APIs.
+This project extends the TravelPlanner-style codebase; users should also comply with the upstream project's licence and the terms associated with external datasets, APIs, and separately distributed data/model assets.